 When looking at lowering body fat, creating a deficit through training and nutrition is necessary for our body to use its fat.
 The most important factor here for most people in many cases is looking at overall numbers throughout the day.

 If you are am able to train harder and longer after eating rather than before eating, then overall expended energy, both during the activity and throughout the day, even after completing the exercise is going to be higher.
 Assuming that macros and fuel are spread out throughout the day without compensating for the additional activity, a person is more likely to lose more weight.

 What to Eat After Fasted Cardio

 Is fasted cardio better than cardio in a fed state?
 The answer is not black and white.
 Certain lifestyle preferences and activities lend themselves better to those that do choose to train before eating.
-Moderate cardio such as swimming, walking, and jogging are better choices for an unfed state versus intense activity such as HIIT or weight training.
-For those who do choose to train before eating, it is important to have fuel on hand with you to consume after exercising.
-Great options include a whey isolate shake with fruit, whole wheat toast and egg whites, and overnight protein oats.
+Moderate cardio such as swimming, walking, and jogging are better choices for an unfed state versus intense activity such as HIIT, weight training, or longer cardio workouts.
+For those who do choose to train before eating, it is important to have fuel you can eat after your workout.
+Great options include a protein shake (try your next shake with Vital Performance™ Protein) with fruit, whole wheat toast and egg whites, and overnight oats with protein.

 But the most important thing is finding a way to fit activity into our lives consistently in a way that works for us whether that be in a fasted or fed state.